RealTheWarrior/Warrior-Stripe-CC-Checker-/README.md

 # Warrior Checker

-Warrior Checker is a Python script designed for educational purposes to check card information.
+Warrior Checker is a Python script designed for educational purposes to check card.

 ## 🔧 Installation